Nitrous oxide: Environmental impact

-Greenhouse effect
+Global accounting of N_{2}O sources and sinks over the decade ending 2016 indicates that about 40% of the average 17 TgN/yr (teragrams, or million metric tons, of nitrogen per year) of emissions originated from human activity, and shows that emissions growth chiefly came from expanding agriculture.

 Nitrous oxide has significant global warming potential as a greenhouse gas.
 On a per-molecule basis, considered over a 100-year period, nitrous oxide has 265 times the atmospheric heat-trapping ability of carbon dioxide (CO_{2}).
-However, because of its low concentration (less than 1/1,000 of that of CO_{2}), its contribution to the greenhouse effect is less than one third that of carbon dioxide, and also less than water vapour and methane.
-On the other hand, since 38% or more of the N_{2}O entering the atmosphere is the result of human activity, control of nitrous oxide is considered part of efforts to curb greenhouse gas emissions.
+However, because of its low concentration (less than 1/1,000 of that of CO_{2}), its contribution to the greenhouse effect is less than one third that of carbon dioxide, and also less than methane.
+On the other hand, since about 40% of the N_{2}O entering the atmosphere is the result of human activity, control of nitrous oxide is part of efforts to curb greenhouse gas emissions.

-A 2008 study by Nobel Laureate Paul Crutzen suggests that the amount of nitrous oxide release attributable to agricultural nitrate fertilisers has been seriously underestimated, most of which presumably, would come under soil and oceanic release in the Environmental Protection Agency data.
-Nitrous oxide is released into the atmosphere through agriculture, when farmers add nitrogen-based fertilizers onto the fields, and through the breakdown of animal manure.
-Approximately 79 percent of all nitrous oxide released in the United States came from nitrogen fertilization.
+Most human caused nitrous oxide released into the atmosphere is a greenhouse gas emission from agriculture, when farmers add nitrogen-based fertilizers onto the fields, and through the breakdown of animal manure.
 Reduction of emissions can be a hot topic in the politics of climate change.

 Nitrous oxide is also released as a by-product of burning fossil fuel, though the amount released depends on which fuel was used.
 It is also emitted through the manufacture of nitric acid, which is used in the synthesis of nitrogen fertilizers.
 The production of adipic acid, a precursor to nylon and other synthetic clothing fibres, also releases nitrous oxide.
-The total amount of nitrous oxide released that is of human origins is about 40 percent.

-Ozone layer depletion
+A rise in atmospheric nitrous oxide concentrations has been implicated as a possible contributor to the extremely intense global warming during the Cenomanian-Turonian boundary event.

 Nitrous oxide has also been implicated in thinning the ozone layer.
 A 2009 study suggested that N_{2}O emission was the single most important ozone-depleting emission and it was expected to remain the largest throughout the 21st century.